Québec Roads - A-40

 Boulevard Morgan, Sortie 44, being reconstructed over A-40 (facing east).

-EB off Sortie (Exit) 74 for A-19 (there are a lot of directional interchanges in Montréal, so WB one must use Exit 75).
+EB and WB off Sortie (Exit) 74 for A-19 (there are a lot of directional interchanges in Montréal, so WB one must use Exit 75).
 These little directional plates are great for getting around Montréal, what with its directions skewed to its street grid (at some points, "Nord" is almost due "Ouest"), but they don't help you realize A-19 begins here at Avenue Papineau.
+They do make some sense when you realize this is a traffic circle.

 At least it has shoulders, but the Autoroute Métropolitaine (seen westbound around Sortie 75 for A-19) is plenty old and dilapidated.

-A-40 is actually heading northeast here at QC 125, so it doesn't make sense to have A-25 Sud (South) on it.
+If you haven't been to the A-25 page yet, this sign will confuse you, but in short, A-25 was incomplete across Rivière-des-Prairies until 2011.
+For about 12-15 years prior, A-25 followed Blvd.
+Henri-Bourassa, QC 125, and A-440 to fill in the gap, but the original routing was via A-40 between 25 and 125, leaving an unnumbered freeway stub.
+A-40 is actually heading northeast here at QC 125, so it didn't make sense to have A-25 Sud (South) on it.
 This photo was taken in 2001, and Québec probably missed the left BGS when altering the route of A-25 onto Boul.
 Henri-Bourassa (cutting some distance, but missing out on some higher speeds on A-40).
-The blank space on the exit sign looks like it's because a QC 125 shield was patched over an A-25 shield (A-25 NORD), which itself was patched onto the sign years ago, and it still should be TO A-25 Nord (at least for now).
-And straight ahead should be TO A-25 Sud.
+The blank space on the exit sign looks like it's because a redundant QC 125 shield was patched over an A-25 shield (A-25 NORD), which itself was patched onto the sign years ago; it still should have been TO A-25 Nord.
+And straight ahead should have been TO A-25 Sud.

 QC 125 (Boul.
 Pie-IX) NB at A-40.
-The signs appear to reflect the prior state of affairs, when A-25 north followed QC 125 from here on up, but if you look closely you'll see red tape over the A-25 shield on the left BGS and the Sud on the right BGS.
-In other words, now one is supposed to use A-40 Est to both directions of A-25... except the best way to go north is still straight ahead, or else you'll be backtracking several kilometers.
-It's not too hard to ignore the tape... it's only hard to see it.
+The signs appear to reflect the original state of affairs, when A-25 north followed QC 125 from here on up, but if you look closely you'll see red tape over the A-25 shield on the left BGS and the Sud on the right BGS.
+In other words, one was then supposed to use A-40 Est to both directions of A-25... except the best way to go north was still straight ahead, or else you'd be backtracking several kilometers to come right back to 125.
+Now that A-25 has been completed, hopefully these signs were replaced, because the red tape just doesn't cut it.
+(Get it?
+Tape?
+Cut?
+I'm terrible today.)
+It's not too hard to ignore the tape and follow the best route straight ahead... it's only hard to see it in the first place.

 Old WB town line sign.
-Well, really a neighborhood sign, as almost the whole island is all part of Montréal.
+Well, really a neighborhood sign, as almost the whole island is part of Montréal (at least east of A-13).

 EB with A-55 SB outside Trois-Rivières.
 I explain why they multiplex below.